 Comments Received in Objection: Officer Technical Comment: Request for a Public Forum Request a public forum in relation to the overall development by the applicant.
+It is noted that a public meeting was held on 6 July 2015 regarding the associated dewatering at the site.
 The City's Consultation Policy outlines the statutory consultation requirements.
-The request has been forwarded to the applicant who provided the following response: "We are of the opinion that a public forum is not appropriate at this stage given the very minor nature of the amendment which does not impact any of the street elevations, and the rigorous public forum process that has been previously conducted during the original Development Application stage and the Building Permit extension stage."
+The request has been forwarded to the applicant who provided the following response: "We are of the opinion that a public forum is not appropriate at this stage given the very minor nature of the amendment which does not impact any of the street elevations, and the rigorous public forum process that has been previously conducted during the original Development Application stage and the Building Permit extension stage.".
+The City will continue to encourage the owner and builder to liaise with the local community in relation to this development.